Hide and Speak: Towards Deep Neural Networks for Speech Steganography: Introduction

-We demonstrate qualitatively and quantitatively that the proposed method is able to both effectively hide secret messages into a carrier and recover them from the carrier.
-More importantly, the scheme now permits us to hide {\em multiple} secret messages into a single carrier, each potentially with a different intended recipient who is the only person who can recover it.
-In experiments we have seen that we can hide up to five independent voice messages into a speech recording in this manner.
-Qualitative experiments suggest that modifications to the carrier are unnoticeable by human listeners and that the decoded messages are highly intelligible as well.
+Similarly to~\cite{baluja2017hiding, zhu2018hidden}, the proposed model is comprised of three parts.
+The first learns to encode a hidden message inside the carrier.
+The second component are differential STFT and inverse-STFT layers that simulate transformations between frequency and time domains.
+Lastly, the third component learns to decode a hidden message from a generated carrier.
+Additionally, we demonstrated for the first time, that the above scheme now permits us to hide {\em multiple} secret messages into a \emph{single} carrier, each potentially with a different intended recipient who is the only person who can recover it.

+Further analysis shows that the addition of STFT layers yields a method which is robust to various channel distortions and compression methods, such as MP3 encoding, Additive White Gaussian Noise, sample rate reduction, etc. Qualitative experiments suggest that modifications to the carrier are unnoticeable by human listeners and that the decoded messages are highly intelligible and preserve other semantic content, such as speaker identity.

-\paragraph{Our Contribution:} \begin{itemize} \item We explore the use of neural networks as stenographic functions for speech data.
-As such, we create a steganographic function that is not restricted to specific forms of signal redundancy. \item We embed multiple voice messages in a single carrier using both conditional and several decoder networks. \item We use differentiable STFT/ISTFT layers during training to care for noise introduced when converting signals from frequency to time domain and back. \item We provide an empirical analysis and subjective analysis of the reconstructed files and show that the produced carriers are indistinguishable from the original carriers, while keeping the decoded messages highly intelligible. \end{itemize}
+\paragraph*{Our contribution:} \begin{itemize} \item We empirically show that steganographic vision-oriented models are less suitable for the audio domain. \item We augment vision-oriented models with differentiable STFT/Inverse-STFT layers during training to care for noise introduced when converting signals from frequency to time domain and back. \item We embed multiple speech messages in a single speech carrier. \item We provide extensive empirical and subjective analysis of the reconstructed signals and show that the produced carriers are indistinguishable from the original carriers, while keeping the decoded messages highly intelligible. \end{itemize}

-The paper is organized as follows, Section~\ref{sec:rel_work} summarizes the related work.
-In Section~\ref{sec:prob_set} we formulate all the notations.
+The paper is organized as follows, Section~\ref{sec:prob_set} formulates all the notations we use throughout the paper.
 In Section~\ref{sec:model} we describe the proposed model.
-Section~\ref{sec:results} and Section~\ref{sec:analysis} present the results and an empirical analysis.
+Section~\ref{sec:results} and Section~\ref{sec:analysis} present the results together with objective and subjective analysis.
+Section~\ref{sec:rel_work} summarizes the related work.
 We conclude the paper in Section~\ref{sec:dis} with a discussion and future work.